-Check the soil to see if it needs more water.
-If pothos is placed near a heat source like a fireplace or heater then it can still dry out.
-It is best to move it away in an area out of the way of direct heat.
+If your pothos is near a fireplace or heater then it can still dry out.
+Check the soil to see if it needs more water and move it away from direct heat.
 This will keep the pothos happy and can help to avoid any leaf damage.

 5. Water with seaweed solution

-Seaweed solution is the perfect addition to your pothos as it is a mild root conditioner.
+Seaweed solution is perfect for your pothos as it is a mild root conditioner.
 It will strengthen the plant and make it more resistant to colder weather and rapid temperature changes.
 Seaweed solution can be added to your watering can every month over fall ready for winter.